InfuseAI/primehub-site/docs/model-deployment.md

 Click `Deploy` button to start the deployment.

-Click `Here` on the pop-up to view the deployment detail page.
+One the deployment is triggered, there is a notification popping up, we can click on it to view the deployment detail.

 ## Deployment Detail